-Nothing is worse than being charged with a drug-related offense.
+Being charged with a drug-related offense can cause a variety of questions and concerns.
 You can protect yourself with the best defense by working with a Monmouth County drug charge attorney.

 No one ever wants to have a criminal conviction on his or her record, but this is especially true with drug-related offenses.
 Controlled substances and illegal drugs have a great deal of negative stigma attached to them, and a drug-related offense can cost you in more than just the legal penalties.

 While imprisonment and fines are bad enough, the damage that a conviction will do to your reputation and future wellbeing cannot be measured.
 When you’ve been arrested for a drug crime, you have to fight to clear your name.

 Winning an acquittal or getting your charges dismissed isn’t easy, however.
 By working with a Monmouth County drug crime lawyer from Clark, Clark & Noonan, LLC., you’ll get an attorney on your side who knows how to build a compelling defense and who will never give up on your case.

 There are a number of drug crimes that are enforced under New Jersey law.
 The quantity and type of controlled substance involved, where you were arrested, and who else was involved can all affect what you are charged with and the penalties involved.

 These are the drug crimes most frequently charged in New Jersey:

 - Possession – Possession is most frequently charged for small amounts of an illegal drug or controlled substance.
 At larger quantities, possession is most likely to be accompanied by an additional drug charge.

 - Possession of Drug Paraphernalia – Paraphernalia covers everything from pipes and bongs to baggies that contain a single marijuana seed.
 If the paraphernalia contains any residue or other drug remnants, you could also be charged with possession of a controlled substance.